 Several parks are located in the downtown area, including Hibiscus Park where a farmers market is held the first Saturday of every month from September through May, and Price Park, which offers more traditional city recreation including playground equipment, racquetball and tennis courts, and picnic tables with barbecue grills.

 There is a strong Garden Club in Dade City, contributing to the City’s beauty and charm with certified Butterfly Gardens.
-Additionally, the Dade City Garden Club has put on a Monarch Butterfly Festival and Dade City is a Monarch City USA.
+Additionally, the Dade City Garden Club puts on a Monarch Butterfly Festival in October (except 2023 because the park is under renovation) and Dade City is a Monarch City USA.

 Enjoy the historic buildings as you meander around.
 Historic storefronts abound.
 It can be fun to discover what’s inside, such as exposed brick walls from the early 1900s.